Things to do in Trogir

 Split

-Just 30-minute drive away, it’s likely you will pass through Split at some point during your trip to Trogir.
+Just a 30-minute drive away, it’s likely you will pass through Split at some point during your trip to Trogir.
 But this incredible city deserves at least a whole day, so it may make more sense to do it as a side trip.

 Some of the best things to do in Split are within the walls of the Palace of Diocletian, the ancient complex built by the Roman Emperor in the 3rd century AD that the modern city has now spilled into.